systemslab/popper-paper/paper/paper.md

 toolkit that makes it amenable to organize all artifacts associated with an academic article.
-To guide our discussion, we refer to the generic experimentation workflow viewed through a DevOps looking glass
+To guide our discussion, we refer to the generic experimentation workflow viewed through a DevOps looking glass shown in @Fig:devops-approach.
-@Fig:devos-approach.
 In @Sec:popper we analyze more closely the composability of these tools and describe general guidelines (the convention) on how to structure projects that make use of the DevOps toolkit